vuesence/vue-faq/docs/en/frontend/architecture.md

 Many people coming from development in object-oriented languages try to use OOP concepts on the frontend and program with classes, inheritance, polymorphism and other things.

 This is a mistake.
 The main computations on the front end are related to UI - displaying data, handling user interaction.
 Class systems and microservices are simply not needed on them.
 Of course, you can create a basic button, wrap it in two custom components and consider it inheritance, but you can't do it in code.
-That's why you have to learn to think in other categories - components, compozables, js modules.
+That's why you have to learn to think in other categories - components, composable functions, js modules.
 And use your JavaScript power, not trying to stretch it on OOP.

-At the same time, a good analogy of an object with a global ("static") and local ("object") state is a compsable function.
+At the same time, a good analogy of an object with a global ("static") and local ("object") state is a composable function.
 It can be used in certain situations.

 :::